Zaid-Al-Habbal/apply/README.md

 # Usage

-- **Home Page:** View featured jobs, recent job postings, and explore jobs by tags.
+- **Home Page:** View featured jobs, recent job postings, and explore jobs by tags .
 - **Employer Dashboard:** Employers can manage their job postings and view their profile.
 - **Job Search:** Users can browse and apply for jobs, filtering by tags and other criteria.